PoliticalGraveyard.com

 Strickland, Frederick H. — of Bangor, Penobscot County, Maine.
 Democrat.
 Delegate to Democratic National Convention from Maine, 1912 (member, Committee to Notify Presidential Nominee).
 Burial location unknown.

 Strickland, Freeman — of Atlanta, Fulton County, Ga.
 Democrat.
-Alternate delegate to Democratic National Convention from Georgia, 1952.
-Still living as of 1952.
+Delegate to Democratic National Convention from Georgia, 1952 (alternate), 1968.
+Presumed deceased.
+Burial location unknown.

 Strickland, George — of Upson County, Ga.
 Member of Georgia state house of representatives from Upson County, 1945-46.
 Presumed deceased.
 Burial location unknown.

 Strickland, Glen W. — of Louisville, Jefferson County, Ky.
 Democrat.
-Candidate in primary for Kentucky railroad commissioner 2nd District, 1975.
+Candidate for Kentucky railroad commissioner 2nd District, 1975.
 Still living as of 1975.

 Strickland, Mrs. H. M. — of Live Oak, Suwannee County, Fla.
 Democrat.
 Delegate to Democratic National Convention from Florida, 1936.
 Female.
 Presumed deceased.
 Burial location unknown.